With a fire tower, remote peaks, secluded hollows, lakes, fishing, and excellent camping, what’s not to like?

 Beaver Pond Loop (3.8 miles, ascent 620′, yellow markers)

-The Beaver Pond Loop is a beautiful loop that takes you the pretty Kelly Hollow lean-to near a small beaver pond and meadow.
+The Beaver Pond Loop is a beautiful loop that takes you to the pretty Kelly Hollow lean-to near a small beaver pond and meadow.
 If peak-bagging the Catskill 67, and if inclined, one could bushwhack from the lean-to area and climb Mill Brook Ridge (3460′) and Woodpecker Ridge (3460′).

 The Short Loop (1.9 miles, ascent 290′, yellow markers)